 If you have a fascination with cars, you have probably encountered very inclined wheels and wondered, “How do you navigate streets with these kind of tires?”

 Japanese motor shows are packed with cambered wheels with some tires so modified that they are barely inside the guards.

 Tilted inclined wheels make it look like the suspension is broken and are a cause of stares by bystanders.
-I know the question on your mind is,” how do you get your wheels to be very inclined?”
+I know the question on your mind is, “How do you get your wheels to be very inclined?”